samyabouseda/library-app-vaadin/README.md

 # A simple library management app
-Simple Library is a very simple app built with [Vaadin](https://vaadin.com/) to apply and test our knowledge of the framework.
+A simple library management app built with [Vaadin](https://vaadin.com/) to apply and test our knowledge of the framework.

 ### Prerequisites